Cat state: Cat qubit

 Cat states can also be used to encode quantum information in the framework of bosonic codes.
-The idea of using cat qubits as a bosonic code for quantum information processing traces back to Cochrane et al. Quantum teleportation using cat states was suggested by Enk and Hirota and Jeong et al. in view of traveling light fields.
+The idea of using cat qubits as a bosonic code for quantum information processing traces back to Cochrane et al. Quantum teleportation using cat states was suggested by Van Enk and Hirota and Jeong et al. in view of traveling light fields.
 Jeong et al. showed that one can discriminate between all of the four Bell states in the cat-state basis using a beam splitter and two photon-number parity detectors, while this task is known to be highly difficult using other optical approaches with discrete-variable qubits.
 The Bell-state measurement scheme using the cat-state basis and its variants have been found to be useful for quantum computing and communication.
 Jeong and Kim and Ralph et al. suggested universal quantum computing schemes using cat qubits, and it was shown that this type of approach can be made fault-tolerant.

 In February 2025, Amazon announced a quantum computing processor prototype, nicknamed "Ocelot", that utilizes cat qubits for bosonic quantum error correction.
 While Ocelot implements both cat qubits and transmons, Alice & Bob's quantum architecture utilizes cat qubits exclusively.